 Traveling as a Vegan on a Ketogenic Diet

-Personally, while on holidays I prefer to relax my diet and enjoy the local cuisine!
-But I can understand that some people while traveling prefer to stick to their diet.
-To stick to any specific diet while traveling, there are a few simple things you do to prepare to ensure you stay on track with your diet:
+Personally, while on holiday I prefer to relax my diet and enjoy the local cuisine!
+But I can understand that some people while travelling prefer to stick to their diet.
+To stick to any specific diet while travelling, there are a few simple things you do to prepare to ensure you stay on track with your diet: